jncurrea/School_District_Analysis/README.md

 ## Summary
 - Average math score decreased for Thomas High School.
-- Math passing percentage decreased by an 8.6%.
+- Math passing percentage decreased by an 0.08%.
-- Reading passing percentage
+- Reading passing percentage decreased by a 0.29%.
+-